The systole of random hyperbolic 3-manifolds

-Let's study the second case, that is, the probability that small and medium cusps are incident between them.
+Let's study the first case, that is, the probability that small and medium cusps are incident.
 Let $I_{c}$ denote the number of pairs of small or medium incident cusps.
 By \cite[Claim 1]{me}, we know that the expected number pairs of intersecting cusps of lengths exactly $k, l \leq C = o(n^{1/3})$ is $o(n^{-2/3})$.
 Thus, summing over all possible values of $k$ and $l$ -that go up to $o(n^{1/4})$ by definition of medium cusps-, gives that $\mathbb{E}[I_{c}] = o(n^{-1/6})$.
 Using Markov's inequality, we obtain, then:

-We analyze the next case: if $Y_n(w)$ has many large cusps.
+We analyze the next point: if $Y_n(w)$ has many large cusps.
 We have, by \cite[Theorem 2.4 (a)]{Bram_Jean}, that the expected number of cusps is $\frac{1}{2}\log(n) + O(1)$.
 So, by denoting as $C_l$ the number of large cusps in $Y_n(w)$, and applying Markov's inequality here again, we obtain:

-Finally, we deal with the last case: if $\gamma$ enters the "very thin" part of the manifold $M_n$.
-Note that for components corresponding to the small cusps, this has already been dealt with in the first case.
-Hence, we only need to study this last event in the thin parts of the compactified medium and large cusps.
-Here we will show in fact that closed geodesics of the length we consider don't enter the thin part at all.
+We deal now with the third case: if $\gamma$ enters the "very thin" part of the manifold $M_n$.
+Here, we can suppose that the previous bullet points don't occur a.a.s.
+Also, note that it is enough to study this event in the thin parts of the compactified medium and large cusps, as we will deal with the components corresponding to the small cusps in the next case.

+We will show that closed geodesics of the length we consider don't enter the thin part at all.
 For this, we consider the double of the manifold resulting from the compactification of the small cusps, $DK_n$.
 This new manifold has medium and large cusps, that are then filled with solid cylinders.
-Then, we consider Margulis tubes of roughly the same area, so that the final manifold is a reasonable model for the geometry of the hyperbolic metric in $DM_n$.
+Then, we consider Margulis tubes of roughly the same area, so that the final manifold models the geometry of the hyperbolic metric in $DM_n$.